#09 – Tips & tricks for designing and structuring your TeachCenter course (Part 3)

 Finally, we would like to give you some advice for using Bootstrap:

-• An overview of all Bootstrap components7 is available on the Internet.
+• An overview of all Bootstrap components is available online.

 • The Bootstrap documentation provides many examples to get a basic overview.
 The HTML code of these examples can be used in your own TeachCenter course and adapted as you wish.